kayc0des/brain_tumor_model/README.md

 This repository contains code and data for a brain tumor classification project.
 The goal of this project is to classify brain scans as either having a tumor (positive) or not having a tumor (negative) using a Convolutional Neural Network (CNN).

+A Convolutional Neural Network (CNN) is a type of deep learning algorithm specifically designed for processing structured grid data such as images.
+CNNs are particularly effective for image recognition and classification tasks due to their ability to automatically learn spatial hierarchies of features through the use of convolutional layers.

 ## Project Structure

 The repository is structured as follows: